nielsvervaet/robotics-test/README.md

 ### 4) Generate a MoveIt ROS package via the moveit setup assistant and set-up the Gazebo link.

 I made use of the provided URDF file of the simulated robot to generate a MoveIt ROS package for the robot of interest.
-This generated `moveit_ur_robot` package required some tweaking, but allowed me to launch the UR Robot together with MoveIt into a RVIZ visualization.
+This generated `moveit_ur_robot` package in the `catkin_ws` workspace required some tweaking, but allowed me to launch the UR Robot together with MoveIt into a RVIZ visualization.
 While doing this, I made another big step, since I managed to control the Gazebo Simulation by planning trajectorys from one robot configuration to another in the RVIZ visualization.
 This functionality can be visualized as follows:

 [<img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMTEzN2FjYjVkYjhkN2QzYjk0YzQ3NWY5YzExNzA2YWI1YTJmODAwZSZjdD1n/bXI8ubUrVKrzxFN7Rw/giphy.gif" width="75%"/>](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMTEzN2FjYjVkYjhkN2QzYjk0YzQ3NWY5YzExNzA2YWI1YTJmODAwZSZjdD1n/bXI8ubUrVKrzxFN7Rw/giphy.gif)